Women of the Pacific Northwest

 Similar Events

-Contemporary works by women artists rooted in the Pacific Northwest highlighting voices, visions, and material mastery across painting, sculpture, and mixed media; on view Wednesdays through Sundays until May 17, 2026.
+Contemporary mixed-media works by women rooted in the Pacific Northwest highlight meticulous material mastery and bold regional narratives; gallery open Wednesday through Sunday, with the exhibition on view through May 17, 2026.

-Contemporary works by women artists rooted in the Pacific Northwest highlighting voices, visions, and material mastery across painting, sculpture, and mixed media; on view Wednesdays through Sundays until May 17, 2026.
+Contemporary mixed-media works by women rooted in the Pacific Northwest highlight meticulous material mastery and bold regional narratives; gallery open Wednesday through Sunday, with the exhibition on view through May 17, 2026.

-Contemporary works by women artists rooted in the Pacific Northwest highlighting voices, visions, and material mastery across painting, sculpture, and mixed media; on view Wednesdays through Sundays until May 17, 2026.
+Contemporary mixed-media works by women rooted in the Pacific Northwest highlight meticulous material mastery and bold regional narratives; gallery open Wednesday through Sunday, with the exhibition on view through May 17, 2026.